digitallyinduced/ihp/Guide/form.markdown

         render NewView { .. }
 ```

 ### Select Inputs with Custom Enums

-You can use select fields with custom defined enums too.
+You can use select fields with custom-defined enums too.

 Given an enum like this: